Deploy Semarchy xDM in Snowflake

 This page guides you through the step-by-step process of accessing, deploying, and using xDM in Snowflake.

-Install and setup the native app
+Install and setup the Native App

-Install the native app
+Install the Native App

-To install the xDM native app:
+To install the Semarchy Native App:

 1. Sign in to Snowsight (the Snowflake web interface) with your Snowflake account.